JakobStadlhuber/macos-cpu-temp-logger/README.md

-# OSX CPU Temp Logger
+# MacOS OSX CPU Temp Logger

 Outputs and logs CPU temperature for MacOS over a specific period of time.